Local hedging approximately solves Pandora's box problems with nonobligatory inspection: Conclusion and Discussion

 Markovian bandit \emph{superprocesses} generalize bandit processes by replacing the independent Markov chains with independent Markov \emph{decision processes}.
 That is, now each of the independent processes may present the \dm\ with multiple possible actions.
 In Pandora's box problems, uninspected \items\ under \optiona\ inspection are an example of this, as they allow either inspection or immediate selection.
 While one can define Gittins indices for bandit superprocesses, unlike the simple bandit process case, they generally do not yield optimal policies.
 The only known exception is when each Markov decision process satisfies a condition known as \emph{Whittle's condition} \citep{whittle1980multi, glazebrook1982sufficient}.
 Roughly speaking, a Markov decision process satisfies Whittle's condition if one would be willing to commit to a state-to-action mapping ahead of time, then always use that to determine which action to play, regardless of the states of other Markov decision processes in the bandit superprocess.

 Our notion of local $\alpha$-approximation can be viewed as a \emph{novel relaxation of Whittle's condition}.
 Specifically, in our Pandora's box setting, satisfying Whittle's condition amounts to admitting a local $1$-approximation.
 One can easily generalize the definition of local approximation to the more general superprocess setting, although there are some subtleties to work out about what types of randomness should be allowed in the state-to-action mapping.
-But we suspect that analogues of our \cref{theorem:lh-pandora, theorem:lh-combinatorial}, which show that all \items\ admitting local $\alpha$-approximations yields an $\alpha$-approximation for the overall problem, should hold for general superprocesses, with essentially the same proof outline.
+A follow-up to this work \citep{chawla2024combinatorial} has shown that analogues of our \cref{theorem:lh-pandora, theorem:lh-combinatorial} hold in a more general model that captures many variants on Pandora's box beyond \optiona\ inspection, with essentially the same proof outline.

-The significance of local approximations relaxing Whittle's condition is that the set of Markov decision processes that admit local $\alpha$-approximations for values of~$\alpha$ reasonably close to~$1$ is likely to be much richer than those that satisfy Whittle's condition.
-For instance, in Pandora's box with \optiona\ inspection, the only \items\ that satisfy Whittle's condition are those for which inspection is never worthwhile.
-In contrast, all \items\ admit local $\frac{4}{3}$-approximations.
-We there believe that local hedging and local approximations give a promising new angle of attack for deriving approximation algorithms for bandit superprocesses.
+Because local approximations relax Whittle's condition, the set of Markov decision processes that admit local $\alpha$-approximations for values of~$\alpha$ reasonably close to~$1$ is likely to be much richer than those satisfying Whittle's condition.
+For instance, in Pandora's box with \optiona\ inspection, the only \items\ that satisfy Whittle's condition are those for which inspection is never worthwhile \citep{doval2018whether}.
+In contrast, all \items\ admit local $\frac{4}{3}$-approximations, and a follow-up to this work \citep{chawla2024combinatorial} has identified other variants of Pandora's box that always admit good local approximations.
+We therefore believe that local hedging and local approximations give a promising new angle of attack for deriving approximation algorithms for bandit superprocesses.